Free delivery to a pickup point for orders over €50

 Multi-source proteins

-As the name suggests, there are also proteins from a variety of sources.
-That said, whey is often included in the composition of these recomposed protein powders.
+As their name suggests, there are also proteins derived from various combined sources.
+That said, whey is often used in the composition of these reconstituted protein powders.

 This choice, made by many brands, illustrates whey's benchmark nutritional value.
 Depending on individual requirements, whey protein can be blended with egg protein, vegetable protein or even insect meal.